Dave Evangelisti By: Dave Evangelisti

 • Magnetism

-There are 15 questions on the computer-adaptive version and 20 questions on the pencil-and-paper version of the ASVAB Electronics Information exam.
+There are 15 questions on the computer-adaptive version and 20 questions on the pencil-and-paper version.

-You will have 10 minutes to complete the computer-adaptive version of the electronics information ASVAB, while you are given 9 minutes on the pencil-and-paper version.
+You will have 10 minutes to complete the computer-adaptive version and 9 minutes to complete the paper and pencil version.

-The main ASVAB electronics information questions you’ll be tested on are how electrical currents function.
+The main information you’ll be tested on are how electrical currents function.
 This includes topics such as circuits, voltage, units of electrical measurement, and magnetism.